monsoonmaelstrom/book2/book2.md

 “The question surprised you enough that whatever your first response to it was, it garnered a reaction of its own, so it must be something big.”

-Giorgi shrugs, but says nothing.
+Giorgi shrugs, but says nothing as the breeze ruffles through his hair.

 I start guessing, watching his expression as I do.